Crazy Bitch: Controversy

 On September 11, 2006, a lawsuit was filed that alleges that a minor was given alcohol to drink and allegedly was filmed exposing her breasts, kissing another female and writhing against a pole while Buckcherry performed the song at the video shoot, which was later to be proven false.
 According to the lawsuit, the music video was posted on the band's website and distributed widely online, as was a "behind the scenes" program that referred to the girl's first name, featured more nudity and had band members saying, "It's like watching seven hours of porn."
 Skip Miller of law firm Miller Barondess said, "We had a guy at the door checking IDs, and to get in, this girl had to show a fake identification showing she was over 18.
 There were signs telling minors to stay out.
 This woman filled out a release form with false information.
 And once it was determined this woman was underage, the video was removed."
 However, the lawsuit alleges that the minor was not asked for identification.
 Allen Kovac, Buckcherry's manager, said, "There was every opportunity for her not to be in that video.
 For whatever reason, the girl subverted those efforts, and now her mom is trying to blame everyone but her.
 This woman is now looking at them as a profit opportunity."
 A representative of Warner Music Group said it had no role in the video's original production, but that when the music company was contacted by the girl's mother, it immediately re-edited the video to exclude her and removed the original from circulation, hiring an outside group to strip it from websites that had posted it illegally.

 Reception

+"Crazy Bitch" has received mixed reception.
+In 2013, Angelica Leicht of Houston Press said the track was the "Worst.
+Song.
+Ever."
 Sam Goblin of Talkhouse called the track "one of the most abhorrent songs ever put to tape."
+By contrast, Metal Injection referred to it as one of the "greatest divorced dad rock songs of all time," and wrote: "If Nickelback somehow doesn’t get your mistress in the mood, you’ve got a surefire backup with Buckcherry.
+Josh Todd is the man!"